 First formed in 1920, the Group of Seven remains Canada’s most famous – and beloved – artist collective.
 Active until 1933, their work has been reproduced on posters, postcards, notebooks, and in school textbooks for decades – with some of the images becoming iconic interpretations of the Canadian wilderness.
 But some of the work that these men did is underrepresented in the popular imagination.
+Indeed, several of these men were official war artists during World War One, which produced very different subject matter than the landscape paintings for which they have become known.
+Here are seven paintings that offer a glimpse into the Group’s iconic style while also demonstrating the particular style and color techniques of some of the individual artists.

 Franklin Carmichael (1890–1945) was the youngest of the founding members of the Group of Seven.
 Born in Orillia, Ontario, he went to Toronto at the age of 20 to study at the Ontario College of Art (now OCAD University), and he worked closely with Tom Thomson, joining the Group of Seven on their weekend excursions to paint Ontario’s landscapes.
 North Shore, Lake Superior is representative of this period of his work.